till213/SkyDolly/manual/en/import-export.md

 ### GPX - GPS Exchange Format
 The GPX format is an XML-based format for exchanging global positioning system (GPS) data (or generally speaking, position data recorded with any global navigation satellite system (GNSS)).
 Besides tracks containing the actual recored data the format also supports waypoints and routes, including some metadata.

-The GPX format is an XML-based format for exchanging global positioning system (GPS) data (or generally speaking, position data recorded with any global navigation satellite system (GNSS)).
+The GPX format is an XML-based format for global positioning system (GPS) data exchange (or generally speaking, position data recorded with any global navigation satellite system (GNSS)).
 Besides tracks containing the actual recored data the format also supports waypoints and routes, including some metadata.

 - The \<wpt> elements specify individual points of interest (e.g. start and end point, including waypoints along the planned route to visit)
 - The \<rte> element contains the planned route to get from one waypoint to another